 A woman of high rank would typically wear an outer dress that covered the whole body from the shoulders to the feet.
 Women of lower rank wore a long robe fixed in place with a toggle pin.
 They also wore a stole.

 While the type of garment varied, as did color and fabrics, the men and women of Ebla would have paid close attention to what they wore.
 As Archi explains:

 Dress qualified a person.
 In the same way that jewels and weapons decorated with gold conveyed wealth and status, particular articles of clothing were considered prestige goods.
-Elaborate garments were presented as gifts—in some cases along with weapons and jewels—to kings, foreign diplomats and guests, leaders who came back from victorious military campaigns, and to messengers who brought important news.
-They were also given for births, marriages, and funerary ceremonies.

 To learn more about Bronze Age Fashion in Syria, including the names and descriptions of garments worn by deities and priests, read “Bronze Age Fashion in Syria” by Alfonso Archi, published in the Spring 2021 of Biblical Archaeology Review.

 Golan Gem: The ancient synagogue of Deir Aziz Of the approximately one hundred ancient synagogues from, say, 150 B.C.E. to 850 C.E. found in the ancient Land of Israel, an astounding 25 percent are located in the central Golan.
 How do we explain this?.